How can I track changes that have been made to a model?

 Removing / clearing change tracking records

 Previous versions of the products do not include this feature.
 If earlier versions, you can use the WHERE clause to filter entries out, but if you have a need to remove or clear out the information, the model will need to be sent to Technical Support.

 Model database grows very large due to Change Tracking

-When performing bulk operations such as ModelBuilder or automated design with the GVF-Rational (StormCAD) or GVF-Convex (SewerCAD) solvers, a very large number of rows can be added to the change tracking registry, potentially causing the model database to grow large, which can impact performance.
+When performing bulk operations such as ModelBuilder or constraint based design with the GVF-Rational (StormCAD) or GVF-Convex (SewerCAD) solvers, a very large number of rows can be added to the change tracking registry, potentially causing the model database to grow large, which can impact performance.
 Archiving entries that are no longer needed can help with this.
 See the information in the section above.
 With older versions, see the following link: SQLITE database size grows very large due to Change Tracking